esperantojs/esperanto/README.md

 ## Credits

-Major thanks to [Ben Newman](http://twitter.com/benjamn) for [recast](https://github.com/benjamn/recast), which does all the heavy lifting.
+Many thanks to [Ben Newman](http://twitter.com/benjamn) for [recast](https://github.com/benjamn/recast), which does all the heavy lifting.

 ## License